This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Are horned owls common in Georgia?

-Great Horned Owls are quite common here.
+Great Horned Owls are pretty common in Georgia.

 Are bald eagles extinct in Georgia?